 If you're looking for new client intake form templates, a quick Google search will return plenty of suitable templates.
 Websites like template.net have a wide range of free PDF client intake form templates that you can download for inspiration.
 Try searching on Google or Pinterest for questionnaires that are specific to your industry or your type of business.
 Depending on what you do, you could search for 'marketing client intake form' or 'website design intake form', for example, and take inspiration from what you find.

-Alternatively, to speed up the process, you can access our pre-made client intake form on Content Snare and have it sent off to your clients within seconds.
+Alternatively, to speed up the process, you can access our pre-made client intake form on Content Snare (check out the built-in templates here) and have it sent off to your clients within seconds.
 It’s a much more efficient way to send and receive information and content.
 We can also help you manage the flow of emails between your company and your clients, reducing the risk of misplacing data and saving you from having to muddle through endless email threads.

 Before you start using a new form for your business, however, always make sure you adapt it to suit your own needs and requirements.
 Make it your own and don't forget to follow the tips in this blog post to make it the best form it can be, both for your users and for your company.